-There are four (4) matters scheduled for a vote:
+There are three (3) matters scheduled for a vote:

-- 1. Election of six (6) nominees named in this proxy statement to the Board; - Ratification of the Audit Committee's selection of Rose, Snyder & Jacobs LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 3.
-To approve the adoption of the Capricor Therapeutics 2021 Equity Incentive Plan; and - 4.
+- 1. Election of seven (7) nominees named in this proxy statement to the Board; - Ratification of the Audit Committee's selection of Rose, Snyder & Jacobs LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
 To approve a non-binding resolution on our named executive officer compensation.